 The office will be closed from 8 a.m. to noon.

 Vengo dagli Stati Uniti.

 Don’t worry.
 It all sounds so tiresome, but I assure you it’s not!

 Now that we’ve seen how to use the preposition da in Italian, let’s see when you can use it.

 When to use the preposition da in Italian

 At first glance, it can be difficult to understand when and how to use this preposition.
 However, as you will see, there are a number of rules that tell you exactly when to use da in a sentence.
-You must use a and its variants with an article…
+You must use in and its variants with an article…

 - to indicate a starting point or source

 - to translate since and for